CodingInCarhartts/opencode-updater/README.md

 - **Version Comparison:** Compare two versions to see what changed with `--compare <from> <to>`
 - **GitHub Integration:** Direct access to GitHub release data with local caching
 - **Offline Support:** Cached release information available when network is unavailable
+- **Progress Display:** Real-time download progress with visual indicators and ETA
+- **Archive Fallback:** Automatic fallback from zip to tar.gz format for compatibility

 ### Storage Location
 All version data is stored in: